-- It is important to set measurable outcomes instead of focusing solely on tasks that can be completed within a certain timeframe.
-Employment should not be used as a way to simply occupy one’s time, but rather as an opportunity to accomplish something of value.
-Clear, quantifiable objectives should be set and regular online meetings and reviews should be conducted to ensure that these objectives are being met.
-During video conversations, everyone should stand up and introduce themselves, especially if there are any potential distractions, such as children or pets, in the room.
-This may not only help to create a sense of camaraderie between team members, but also allow them to express their feelings for one another in the moment.
+- Instead of focusing solely on tasks that can be accomplished within specific timeframes, it is vital to establish measurable outcomes.
+Employment should not be a way to simply fill one’s time but rather an opportunity to create something of value.
+Clear, quantifiable objectives should be set, and regular online meetings and evaluations should be conducted to ensure that the objectives are being achieved.
+During video conversations, it is recommended that everyone stands up and introduces themselves, especially if there may be potential distractions such as children or pets in the room.
+This will not only help foster a sense of camaraderie among team members but also enable them to share their sentiments with one another more effectively.

-In light of the current circumstances, all-remote teams must strive to be especially deliberate and consistent in their implementation of best practices for communication, recognition, goal setting, and accountability.
-Such practices and the underlying concepts are not unique to remote work, but the lack of physical proximity requires teams to find new ways to practice them.
-With the appropriate guidance and dedication to these principles, remote teams can remain productive and successful.
+Considering the current situation, all-remote teams must be deliberate and consistent in implementing best practices for communication, recognition, goal setting, and accountability.
+While these practices and concepts may not be unique to remote work, their implementation requires teams to adapt and develop new ways due to the lack of physical proximity.
+However, with the appropriate guidance and adherence to these principles, remote teams can remain productive and successful.

-For more information and guidance about building and managing remote engineering teams, refer to The Top 3 Ways to Manage a Remote Engineering Team.
+For further information and advice on building and managing remote engineering teams, please refer to The Top 3 Ways to Manage a Remote Engineering Team.